UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ```{index} scikit-learn, pipeline, cross-validation, K-nearest neighbors; classification, classification
 ```

-The overall workflow for performing $K$-nearest neighbors classification using `scikit-learn` is as follows:
+The overall workflow for performing K-nearest neighbors classification using `scikit-learn` is as follows:

 1. Use the `train_test_split` function to split the data into a training and test set.
 Set the `stratify` argument to the class label column of the dataframe.
 Put the test set aside for now.
 2. Create a `Pipeline` that specifies the preprocessing steps and the classifier.